smussenden/2019-baltimore-climate-health-project-data-repo/documentation/NPR/NPR-Analysis.md

 Most](https://www.npr.org/templates/story/story.php?storyId=754044732&live=1)”
-and “[How High Heat Can Impact Mental Health](https://www.npr.org/templates/story/story.php?storyId=757034136&live=1)” that are based on Howard Center data analysis, this document provides the original fact, the code and code output that support that fact, and an explanation where necessary.
+and “[How High Heat Can Impact Mental Health](https://www.npr.org/templates/story/story.php?storyId=757034136&live=1)” based on Howard Center data analysis, this document provides the original fact, the code and code output that support that fact, and an explanation where necessary.

 Here are links to other stories in the series: